safris/jax-rs-auth-seed/README.md

 #### Prerequisites

-1. [git][git] - The version control system client needed to clone the `angular-auth-seed` repository.
+1. [git][git] - The version control system client needed to clone the `jax-rs-auth-seed` repository.
 1. [Java JDK][jdk-download] - A minimum JDK and JRE of version 7 is required.
 1. SMTP Server - A SMTP server is needed for `jax-rs-auth-seed` to drive the "Forgot Password" process.
 This requirement can be satisfied with something as simple as a GMail account, but it is recommended that a dedicated server is used in production.